stefanhaustein/flowgrid/src/main/assets/documentation.md

   - Full system library documentation
   - Switch vs. Filter vs. Compute
   - Make sure all 3rd party stuff is mentioned in the copyright section

+- Code
+  - Move to support library fragments

+- Building
+  - Make it easier to build the project

 ## Copyright